A toy is defined as any product intended, whether or not exclusively, to be used in play by children under the age of 14.

 All businesses that manufacture, import, distribute or sell toys in Ireland should familiarise themselves with the requirements of the European Communities (Safety of Toys) Regulations 2011 [S.I.
-14 of 2011], as amended (link).
+14 of 2011], as amended.
 Manufacturers of toys must ensure that toys are made safely and must carry out an assessment of the safety of the toys they make.
-Once satisfied that the toy is safe, a manufacturer can then place the CE mark on the toy. (link to CE mark info) This mark is an indication that the toy meets the safety requirements and distributors, importers and retailers must ensure that the toys that they place on the market meets these safety requirements and that the CE mark and the supporting documentation for the CE are in order.
+Once satisfied that the toy is safe, a manufacturer can then place the CE mark on the toy.
+This mark is an indication that the toy meets the safety requirements and distributors, importers and retailers must ensure that the toys that they place on the market meet these safety requirements and that the CE mark and the supporting documentation for the CE are in order.

 Look at the toy, the labelling, instructions for use or the packaging and ensure that the following information is included:

-The CE marking shall be affixed visibly, legibly and indelibly to the toy, to an affixed label or to the packaging.
-Where the CE marking is not visible from outside the packaging, it shall be affixed to the packaging
+- The CE mark shall be affixed visibly, legibly and indelibly to the toy, to an affixed label or to the packaging.
+Where the CE mark is not visible from outside the packaging, it shall be affixed to the packaging

 Not all products for children under 14 are considered toys.
 Specific rules also exist for ensuring the safety of other children’s products such as:

 Also bear in mind that safety issues should be taken into account with any other products you sell that aren’t toys but that are appealing to a child (a child is any person under the age of 14 years).